piXelicidio/pxMaxScript/README.md

 # pxMaxScript
 ### Time-Saving MaxScript Tools and Tricks – From My Personal Workflow Jungle

 A diverse collection of standalone scripts for 3ds Max.
 Pick and choose the ones that spark your interest!
-This repository offers:

 Find scripts for specific tasks or workflow improvements.
 With new tools and updates shared along the way.
 Browse folders and their readme files to find exactly what you need.